isomerpages/ogp-pioneerpri/_pioneer-engagement/Counselling Services.md

 description: ""
 ---
 # Counselling Services
-Pioneer Counselling Programme provides support for our students to ensure overall personal and social well-being.
+<p align="Justify">Pioneer Counselling Programme provides support for our students to ensure overall personal and social well-being.
 Our school counsellors work closely with students who struggle with emotional and well-being difficulties.
 They establish a therapeutic relationship with the students through trust and empathy.
-They help students learn and apply strategies to manage and cope with their emotions and make choices for positive change and development.
+They help students learn and apply strategies to manage and cope with their emotions and make choices for positive change and development.</p>

 #### Desired Outcomes